Doggie-Chat/DoggieChat/README.md

 ## 💡 **Purpose**

-The purpose of the Doggie Chat web application is to provide a platform for users to interact and chat with AI puppies.
+The purpose of the Doggie Chat web application is to provide a platform for users to interact and chat with AI puppies, allowing people who can't keep dogs to experience the joy of interacting with dogs.
 Dogs are known to be loyal friends of humans, but it can be challenging to understand their words in the real world.
 With Doggie Chat, users can engage in conversations and interact with six different AI dogs, each with their own unique personalities.

 ### **Design and Use**